niuguy/gocontrib/Readme.md

 ## About

-GoContrib is a web app designed with open source contributors in mind, particularly those who are just starting out.
-It's a handy tool for discovering issues you can dive into and for keeping track of your contributions.

-features include:
+GoContrib is a web app built for contributors to manage their contributions to any github repository.

+features:

-👉 **Search & explore for github repositories**
+👉 **Search & explore github repositories**
 ![image](https://github.com/niuguy/gocontrib/assets/1400357/2f928c91-57ca-412a-bf4a-a1e761f78f8b)

 👉 **Set up quick access to your favorite repos**
 ![image](https://github.com/niuguy/gocontrib/assets/1400357/e5ac5ff2-676b-43bd-b872-e6d22a9b5bf0)

-👉 **Add&manage any issue from any github repository to your task board**
+👉 **Add any issue to your task board**
 ![image](https://github.com/niuguy/gocontrib/assets/1400357/1aa4bdf7-b68b-4d63-9698-9a8d588d7b00)

+👉 **Manage task status and add notes**

 ## How to run

+### Using docker

+Make sure you have docker and docker-compose installed, then add your github token to the `docker-compose.yml` file and run `docker-compose up`

+You can then check the app at http://localhost:8080, the databse will be at the path you specified in the `docker-compose.yml` file.

+### Using local environment

 Make sure you have golang and pnpm(you can replace with npm) installed, then